dlempert/dlempert.github.io/working.md

 that, for the period we study, the Supreme Court does not use its discretionary docket to correct of poorly-written legal doctrine, nor does it seek better-written opinions as vehicles.

-Update of version presented most recently at 2018 APSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/cert_style_note_ol.pdf) (pdf).
+Update of version presented most recently at the 2018 APSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/cert_style_note_ol.pdf) (pdf).
 <br/><br/>

 **Innocuous Time-saver or Counter-majoritarian Loophole?
 The Cert Pool and Policy on the U.S. Supreme Court**